marcodb26/TabMania/README.md

   know when you have a window with a hundred tiny claustrophobic tabs, and another window with just two... well, you're likely going to be on the busy window, but TabMania will open your new tab in the empty one
-- If you're on the undocked TabMania popup searching for a tab you thought you had opened, your standard Chrome windows will be far, just use the "+" button on the TabMania popup!
+- If you're on the TabMania popup searching for a tab you thought you had opened, your standard Chrome windows will be far, just use the `+` button on the TabMania popup!
-  * To make things easier, if you have an active search, pressing the "+" button will activate a _launch/search_ response, similar to the behavior of the "Clipboard launch/search" shortcut, and based on its configured search engine (See __"Clipboard launch/search" shortcut__ below for more information).
+  * To make things easier, if you have an active search, pressing the `+` button will activate a _launch/search_ response, similar to the behavior of the "Clipboard launch/search" shortcut, and based on its configured search engine (See __"Clipboard launch/search" shortcut__ below for more information).
 Of course it will use the text from the searchbox instead of the data